alephnaughty/MapLargeSDK/README.md

 ```

 #### InvokeAPIRequestPost
-Performs the same API Requests as the first method, but can handle sending and recieveing of large amounts of data as HTTP POST is used.
+Performs the same API Requests as the first method, but can handle sending and receiving of large amounts of data as HTTP POST is used.
 This also allows for full featured Binary file uploads directly from your client application.
 ```csharp

 /**